 According to the definitions in both the Directive and the above-mentioned regulations, food contact single-use plastic products are compliant with FCM regulation and with REACH.
 Therefore, they can only be defined as REACH articles for which the basic principle is 'one product, one market'.

-The manufacturing of a REACH compliant article cannot legally define the intension of use, neither the intention of consumption nor the intention of discarding by littering.
+The manufacturing of a REACH compliant article cannot legally define the intension of use.
 Therefore, the ban of all food containers is disproportionate.